BayesianBoi/cds-visual/assignments/assignment 1/README.md

 ![VGG16 Results](https://github.com/BayesianBoi/cds-visual/blob/main/assignments/assignment%201/out/vgg16_plot_0001.png)

-## Rank Comparison
+## Rank comparison
 A rank comparison was performed to evaluate the overlap between the top similar images identified by both methods.
 The comparison shows no overlap between the chosen pictures using the two methods.

-### Colour Histogram
+### Colour histogram
 ![Colour Histogram Plot](https://github.com/BayesianBoi/cds-visual/blob/main/assignments/assignment%201/out/hist_plot_0001.png)

-### VGG16 Classification
+### VGG16 classification
 ![VGG16 Plot](https://github.com/BayesianBoi/cds-visual/blob/main/assignments/assignment%201/out/vgg16_plot_0001.png)

 ## Limations and Possible Improvements

 ### Limitations
-#### Colour Histogram Method
+#### Colour Histogram
-The colour historigram method is insensitive to texture and shape- meaning it only compares colour distributions and does not consider texture, shape, or other important visual features that contribute to image similarity.
+The colour historigram is insensitive to texture and shape- meaning it only compares colour distributions and does not consider texture, shape, or other important visual features that contribute to image similarity.
 For instance, the chosen image (image #1) is of a daffodil.
 However, none of the top five most similar images are of a daffodil.
 This highlights the flaws of the colour histogram-comparison method and suggests that other methods might be more suitable for finding similar pictures.

 ### Possible Improvements
 #### Using more advanced methods